 “Yes ma” Zara replied in a small voice.
-She didn’t want to say anything to upset her boss anymore especially with the way the veins of her pushed forcefully on the skin of neck as she shouted in anger.
+She didn’t want to say anything to upset her boss anymore especially with the way the veins on the side of her neck pushed forcefully against her skin.

-“What’s wrong with you, you’ve just been able to anyhow today.
+“What’s wrong with you? you’ve just been doing anyhow today.
 I have asked what’s wrong with you, but you’ve refused to say a word”.
 Zara went about her work ignoring Bimpe, her colleague and seat partner.

 “You won’t talk right? you’re acting as if you can’t hear me”.

 “Bimpe what is it? do you want to scold me like Mrs Banjo just did? is it compulsory to answer you? please I have a deadline to meet”.
-She snapped .
+She snapped angrily.

 “Zara? me?”
 Bimpe asked in surprised.
 “I don’t blame you Zara, I blame myself for caring enough about you to ask about your welfare.
 I am very sorry for …”

-She tried to tell Bimpe what she was sorry for but she couldn’t.
 “What am I exactly sorry for?”
 She asked herself.
-She licked her lips as she struggled to bring the words out.
+She licked her lips as she struggled some more to bring the words out.
 She was sorry for a lot of things and shouting at Bimpe was the least of the things to be remorseful for.

 And it did get worse.
 But she embraced it wholeheartedly as reward for her sin ,for she had not only had allowed a married man run his hand over her body, she had passionately returned his kisses.
 Even worse, she did not mind doing it again.

 Maybe I didn’t kiss him well enough?
 Maybe he didn’t enjoy kissing me?
 Maybe …